 2. Street Photography

 In street photography, just remember that people read from left to right.
-Placing the subject at the left will catch the attention right away.
+Placing the subject on the left will catch the attention right away.

 3. Negative Space